plasma-umass/custom-public/README.md

 freeing objects successively to artifically fragment the heap.
 This simulates real conditions of long-running programs, where fragmentation is inevitable.

-More precisely, our version littering works in two steps.
+More precisely, our version of littering works in two steps.
  1. `LD_PRELOAD=libdetector.so <program>`.
 This keeps track of every allocated object's size, binning sizes to obtain a rough size distribution of the objects used by the program.
 It also keeps track of a few statistics we can calculate online, such as mean, min/max, and most importantly `MaxLiveAllocations`.